johnmelodev/JavascriptBasis/README.md

 # Welcome to JavaScript Basics 👋

-This repository contains the basics of JavaScript.
+This repository is a robust guide to JavaScript basics.
+It’s filled with practical examples, illuminating the logic behind programming and algorithms.
+Dive into the details here for a comprehensive understanding of JavaScript.

 ## Installation